We welcome over 400 university groups to our centres for research, fieldwork and field trips every year

-Courses can be completely taught by FSC staff or co-taught with University staff.
-FSC tutors are able to lead the fieldwork component or to provide specialist lectures.
-You are entitled to a free pre-visit to help plan your course.
+Courses can be entirely taught by FSC staff or co-taught with University staff whilst FSC tutors are able to lead the fieldwork component or to provide specialist lectures.
+Alternatively courses can be completely self-taught by university staff using our centres as a base.
+You are welcome to a free pre-visit to help plan your course.

 We can offer superb rocky shores of a range of exposures, as well soft shores and estuarine habitats.
 Other habitats available, dependent on location, include: salt marshes, sand dunes, coastal grasslands, shingle ridges and coastal lagoons, as well examples of marine conservation management and conflicts.
 We can also host more specialist marine courses such as fish parasitology and marine microbiology.

-At Millport, Dale Fort and Orielton sea mammal and bird surveys can be carried out.
-Millport has a sea-going research vessel for carrying out benthic sampling and Dale Fort has a RIB for collecting plankton and other near shore samples.
+At FSC Millport, FSC Dale Fort and FSC Orielton sea mammal and bird surveys can be carried out.
+FSC Millport has a sea-going research vessel for carrying out benthic sampling and FSC Dale Fort has a RIB for collecting plankton and other near shore samples.